hsf-training/deep-learning-intro-for-hep/deep-learning-intro-for-hep/07-regression.md

 plt.show()
 ```

-Next, let's add a layer of ReLU functions using Scikit-Learn's [MLPRegressor](https://scikit-learn.org/stable/modules/generated/sklearn.neural_network.MLPRegressor.html).
-The reason we set `alpha=0` is because its regularization is not off by default, and we haven't talked about regularization yet.
+Next, let's add a layer of ReLU functions using Scikit-Learn's [MLPRegressor](https://scikit-learn.org/stable/modules/generated/sklearn.neural_network.MLPRegressor.html). ("MLP" stands for "Multi Layer Perceptron.")
+The reason we set `alpha=0` is because its regularization is not off by default, and we haven't talked about [regularization](16-regularization.md) yet.
 The `solver="lbfgs"` picks a more robust optimization method for this low-dimension problem.

 ```{code-cell} ipython3
 from sklearn.neural_network import MLPRegressor